-8.2 SARASIN ENDOWMENTS FUND
+9.2 SARASIN ENDOWMENTS FUND

 THIS FUND IS: A complete investment solution for charities, aiming to produce a reasonable level of income while ensuring that the 'real' value of the capital is maintained.
 THIS FUND IS FOR: UK charities only THIS FUND IS A PART OF: Sarasin Charity Authorised Investment Funds ("CAIF") FUND OBJECTIVE: We seek to grow the Sub-fund (through increases in investment value and income) by 4.0% per year more than the Consumer Prices Index (CPI) over a rolling 5-year period after deducting fees and costs.
-FUND BENCHMARK: 60% MSCI All Countries World Index ex UK; 10% MSCI All Countries World Index ex UK (Local Currency); 10% SONIA+2%; 7.5% ICE Bank of America UK Gilts All-Stocks Index; 7.5% ICE Bank of America Sterling Corporate Bond Index; 5% IPD All Balanced Property Fund Index FUND SIZE (AT 31.12.23): £2,222m FUND LAUNCH DATE: 23rd February 2018 SHARE CLASSES ISSUED: A CLASS A OCF: 0.94% (0.75% investment, 0.06% admin, 0.13% other funds held) CURRENCIES: GBP
+FUND BENCHMARK: 60% MSCI All Countries World Index ex UK; 10.0% MSCI ACWI 100% Hedged to GBP; 10% SONIA+2%; 7.5% ICE Bank of America UK Gilts All-Stocks Index; 7.5% ICE Bank of America Sterling Corporate & Collateralised Index; 5% IPD All Balanced Property Fund Index FUND SIZE (AT 31.12.24): £2,415m FUND LAUNCH DATE: 23rd February 2018 SHARE CLASSES ISSUED: A CLASS A OCF: 0.94% (0.75% investment, 0.06% admin, 0.13% other funds held) CURRENCIES: GBP

-You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.
+^{}You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.

 CLASS А

-PERFORMANCE \bigcirc
+PERFORMANCE 0

 QUALITY OF SERVICE 0

-AFM COSTS 0
+AFM COSTS \bigcirc

-COMP MARKET RATES 0
+COMP MARKET RATES \bigcirc

-ECONOMIES OF SCALE 0
+ECONOMIES OF SCALE \bigcirc

-COMPARABLE SERVICES \circ
+COMPARABLE SERVICES \bigcirc

-CLASS OF UNIT \circ
+CLASS OF UNIT \bigcirc

 OVERALL \bigcirc

-Taking into account all seven value considerations included in the assessment, we are satisfied that the fund is demonstrating value.
+Taking into account all seven value considerations included in the assessment, we are generally satisfied that the fund is demonstrating value.
 We have summarised our assessment of each area separately below.
 Where an area has resulted in an action being taken or is undergoing a further review, we have shared the steps we have taken or will take to try and improve this area.

-8.2 SARASIN ENDOWMENTS FUND - CONTINUED
+9.2 SARASIN ENDOWMENTS FUND - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
 Whilst the fund scored fairly well against its benchmark and its peer funds, it underperformed against its investment objective.
 The fund's investment objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
-Recent years have seen a spike in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
-This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration.
+In the year 2022 and 2023, we saw spikes in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
+This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration which assesses performance across multiple time periods.